-Spicy Caramel Popcorn is a good fit for that socially distant get-together
+Spicy caramel popcorn is a good fit for that socially distant get-together

 Step 6

-Divide the popcorn between the lined baking sheets and spread out the mixture without crowding.
-Do not use on a single pan.
+Divide the popcorn between the two lined baking sheets and spread out the mixture without crowding.
 Transfer the sheets to the oven and bake for about 1 hour, until the caramel is no longer sticky.
 Transfer to a wire rack and let cool completely, then break up any especially large chunks before serving.

 Recipe from food writer Cathy Barrow.